 Because of the potentially catastrophic consequences of system failure, momentary or otherwise, certain high demand power users, including high technology, health care and information systems facilities require higher levels of reliability in their power generation service.
-The majority of microturbine based distributed generation installations have powered through hurricanes with little or no downtime.
 To meet these customer requirements, traditional solutions utilize Uninterruptible Power Supplies ("UPS") to protect critical loads from power disturbances along with back-up diesel generators for extended outages.
 We offer an alternative solution that can both meet customer reliability requirements and reduce operating costs.
-We have seen continued development in the critical market segment as it relates to health care facilities.
+We have seen continued development in the critical market segment as it relates to heath care facilities.